zye88/planteen/README.md

-[Planteen](https://planteen.herokuapp.com/) is a responsive e-commerce website that allows shoppers to browse, save, and buy their favourite products.
+[Planteen](https://planteen.herokuapp.com/) is a responsive e-commerce website that allows shoppers to browse and purchase their favourite products.
 Users can also create an account and save their shopping cart for the next visit.

 Languages and Modules: Javascript, HTML, CSS, and React
-Integrations: Firebase (Authentication), Stripe (Payments), and Google Maps
+Integrations: Firebase (Authentication and Database), Stripe (Payments), and Google Maps